 🍼 How to Calculate Baby Weight in Womb

 Are you expecting a baby and wondering how doctors estimate the baby’s weight during pregnancy?
-In this tutorial, we have explained on how baby weight is calculated in the womb, what methods are used and also how accurate they are.
+In this guide, we explain how baby weight is calculated in the womb, what methods are used, and how accurate they are — plus we share an average growth chart by week.

 🤰 How Baby Weight is Measured in the Womb